Embedded Electronic Systems Design and Development, BEng Hons (Degree Apprenticeship)

 Typical entry requirements for our engineering apprenticeship degrees are as follows:

-112 UCAS points from:
+120 tariff points from:

-- An appropriate BTEC National award
+• An appropriate BTEC National award (90+ credits).

-- A recognised Access to Engineering course
+• A recognised Access to Engineering course.

-- Other relevant qualifications, if accepted by your employer, including progression from an appropriate Level 3 apprenticeship programme
+• Other relevant qualifications, if accepted by your employer, including progression from an appropriate Level 3 apprenticeship programme.

-- Relevant experience, including experience gained from voluntary activities.
+• Relevant experience, including experience gained from voluntary activities.

 You will also need GCSE in English (language or literature) and maths at grade 4/C, or equivalent qualifications.